 Bikur Cholim was always noted for having an outstanding cantor and choir whose chanting and singing would touch your emotions, and bring tears to the eyes.

-Stop 8 of the Memories Tour of Old Sephardic Seattle
+Stop 8 of the Seattle Historic Sephardic Jewish Tour Map

-Stop 5 of the Tour of Old Sephardic Seattle by Ike Azose
+Stop 8 of the Tour of Sephardic Seattle by Ike Azose